Tues - Fri: 9 AM - 4:30 PM Sat: 10 AM - 4 PM

 On TK Ranch, we've been grass finishing since 1995

 We understand how to raise and grass finish cattle without grain.
 In most instances, we have to keep our animals through two Alberta winters and this is an expensive process.
-But taking the extra time to properly grass finish an animal adds tremendous flavour and quality to our beef, most of it grades AA or AAA, almost unheard of when discussing grass-fed beef.
+But taking the extra time to properly grass finish an animal adds tremendous flavour and quality to our beef, it's well marbled, almost unheard of when discussing grass-fed beef.
 That's why we have a loyal following of customers.

 Omega 3 to Omega 6 Fatty Acids: Why Grass-fed is Best